OUTREACH MISSION & MINISTRY at St. Ann’s

 FEEDING THE HUNGRY………

-- A monthly Saturday brunch at The Shoreline Soup Kitchen at the First Congregational Church, Old Lyme; The Essex Soup Kitchen
+- A monthly Saturday brunch at The Ecumenical Shoreline Soup Kitchens and Pantry housed at the First Congregational Church, Old Lyme.

 - Sandwiches for the Sunday Eucharist at Chapel on the Green, Trinity Church, New Haven